cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return Hash(hashInput)
 ~~~

-An entity which knows both the secret key and the input can compute the PRF
+An entity which knows both the private key and the input can compute the PRF
 result using the following `Evaluate` function.

 ~~~ pseudocode